Assignment 2: Collatz, Weekday, Circle, Pattern

 Prerequisite

-• You have gone through Exercise 1 and have already set up your .gitconfig.
+. - You have gone through Exercise 1 and have already set up your

 Learning Outcomes

-• Be comfortable writing simple C programs that involve arithmetic operations, long, double, and bool types, conditional if/else statements, and loops with while/for/do-while statements.
+- Be comfortable writing simple C programs that involve arithmetic operations,

 Setup